naist-nlp/atd-mcl/docs/data_split.md

 Two types of data splits are defined.

-In our dataset paper, we used "split-118", which split 100 Set-B documents into 1:1:8.
+In our dataset papers, we used "split-118", which split 100 Set-B documents into 1:1:8.

 |split-118|Source set|#Doc|
 |--       |--        |--  |